Blog-Reference and Blog-Reference

 Mathematically true: Everyone can’t be in surplus simultaneously.

 MMTers, though, got the math wrong.
-The blunder is exactly located in this assertion: “In accounting terms, the government’s deficit (surplus) is exactly equal at all times the non-government sector’s surplus (deficit).”
+The blunder is exactly located in this assertion: “In accounting terms, the government’s deficit (surplus) is exactly equal at all times to the non-government sector’s surplus (deficit).”

 The axiomatically correct 3-sector relation reads (G−T)≡Qm+Sm,#1 i.e. the government’s deficit (surplus) is exactly equal at all times to the SUM of the business sector’s surplus (deficit) and the household sector’s surplus (deficit).

 The blunder of Principle 3 invalidates the WHOLE of MMT.
-The storytellers Bill Mitchell and Warren Mosler are too stupid for the elementary mathematics that underlies macroeconomic accounting.#2 Needless to emphasize that the “social media activists who have chosen to identify and promote” their ideas understand even less.
+The two storytellers Bill Mitchell and Warren Mosler are too stupid for the elementary mathematics that underlies macroeconomic accounting.#2 Needless to emphasize that the “social media activists who have chosen to identify and promote” their ideas understand even less.
 They are brain-dead agenda pushers as the posts of S400 and Clint Ballinger clearly demonstrate.

-#1 Causally speaking it reads Qm⇐(G−T)−Sm but this not the point at the moment.
+#1 Causally speaking it reads Qm⇐(G−T)−Sm but this is not the point at the moment.
 The point is that one has 3 sectors (government, business, household) and NOT 2 (government, “non-government”).
 The inadmissible collapsing of the business sector and household sector to the “non-government” sector makes profit disappear.
 This operation, the Humpty Dumpty Fallacy, is absolutely disqualifying for an academic economist.

 #2 Wikipedia and the promotion of economists’ idiotism